-Objective evaluation of the individual's eligibility for benefit was premeditated policy throughout the design of the LTCI system.
-This reflects a bitter reflection over some the of drawbacks of the health insurance system, most prominent of which is the "medically unjustifiable" prolonged hospitalization.
+Objective evaluation of the individual's eligibility for benefit was а premeditated policy throughout the design of the LTCI system.
+This reflects a bitter reflection of the over some drawbacks of the health insurance system, most prominent of which is the "medically unjustifiable" prolonged unjustifiable" prolonged hospitalization is seldom denied payment chiefly because it is difficult to challenge the physicians' judgment without an objective evaluation tool.

-Because of chronic shortage of nursing home beds, many elderly who lack adequate care home are institutionalized at geriatric hospitals without firm medical necessity.
-Although all health insurance claims are subject to rigorous review, such "medically unjustifiable" prolonged hospitalization is seldom denied payment chiefly because it is difficult to challenge the physicians' judgment without an objective evaluation tool.
+Because of chronic shortage of nursing home beds, many elderly who lack adequate care at home are institutionalized at hospitals geriatric firm without medical necessity.
+Although all health insurance claims are subject to rigorous review, such "medically